 In the EUS Office, there are deposit slips located in the rack on the right as you enter.
 A few of the fields on the deposit slip are a little unclear.
 You should make sure that you include your name, the name and number of the account you are depositing to, the date, and a few words to describe what the deposit is for.
 The description is important, because our bookkeeper will use it to determine whether taxes should be remitted, which affects your revenue flow.
+Due to the pandemic and limited access to campus, if you need to make a deposit in-person through a cheque or cash payment, you will need to email the VP Finance to coordinate a time.
 The image below shows a properly filled out deposit slip.